wilsonliaows/docs/on-prem.md

 <!---[On-prem Postgres sync with Postgres](https://www.workato.com/recipes/268936)-->
 [Quickbase data sync with SQL Server](https://www.workato.com/recipes/280610-demo-qb-data-sync-with-sql-server#recipe)

 # On-prem file connector

-On-prem Files connector allows user to gain access to files that are located in their local machine using the Workato on-premise agent.
+On-prem Files connector allows users to gain access to files that are located in their local machine using the Workato on-premise agent.
 The Workato on-premise agent provides a secure way for Workato to selectively access customer authorized on-prem apps and databases without having to open ‘ports’ in the corporate firewall.
-Click [here](http://docs.workato.com/on-prem.html) to learn more about the on-premise agent
+Click [here](http://docs.workato.com/on-prem.html) to learn more about the on-premise agent.

 ## Connecting On-prem files

+### Prerequisites

 * Download On-prem agent (This is from how to use in OPA).
 The On-prem agent runs on the following systems: